 - Nobody can touch you, you’re so awesome.

-- Anybody who tries, you’ll kick his loser ass.
+- Anybody who tries, you’ll kick his sorry ass.

 And so on.

-The thing these guys don’t understand is that it’s not because people don’t speak back to you or don’t beat the crap out of you for being an egotistical asshole, that they don’t want to.
+The thing these guys don’t understand is that it’s not because people don’t clap back at you or don’t beat the crap out of you for being an egotistical asshole, that they don’t want to.
 Regular folks don’t always fight over stupid arguments, but they can sure feel like it.

 But now we come to a favorite quote of a scientist friend of mine: